-Every week I get an email from someone who wants to fire their financial advisor.
-Sometimes they are upset about high fees, bad customer service, or bad advice, but often they just wish to “take control” and do it themselves in order to minimize investment costs and maximize investment control.
+Every week, I get an email from someone who wants to fire their financial advisor.
+Sometimes they are upset about high fees, bad customer service, or bad advice, but often they just wish to “take control” and do it themselves to minimize investment costs and maximize investment control.
 It should be very clear to any reader of this blog that I have no problem whatsoever with using an advisor, so long as the advisor charges a fair price for good advice.
-If the advisor charges too much, or gives bad advice (or both as if often the case), you should fire them.
-You can then either hire a good advisor, or become your own financial advisor.
+If the advisor charges too much or gives bad advice (or both, as is often the case), you should fire them.
+You can then either hire a good advisor or become your own financial advisor.

 There's No Rush to Fire Your Financial Advisor

 For some reason, once people make the decision to fire an advisor, they seem to be in a big rush to do so.
 There's no reason to rush.
-If you spend a few months educating yourself, drawing up a financial plan, and writing an investment policy statement (all of which you should do before becoming your own financial advisor), that's not going to harm you any.
+If you spend a few months educating yourself, drawing up a financial plan, and writing an investment policy statement (all of which you should do before becoming your own financial advisor), that won't harm you.
 You simply won't spend that much on commissions or fees in just a few months.
 Take your time.

 Do You Get Bad Financial Advice?

 I have no qualms in recommending that you fire an advisor that gives bad advice.
 If your adviser recommends market timing, sector rotation, frequent churning of investments, mixing insurance and investing, high expense ratio mutual funds, loaded mutual funds, or individual stock investments, then they need to be fired.
 This is an easy decision.